victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 # Creating Android List Screenlets [](id=creating-android-list-screenlets)

 It's very common for mobile apps to display lists of entities.
-Liferay Screens lets you display asset lists and DDL lists in your Android app by using [Asset List Screenlet](/develop/reference/-/knowledge_base/7-0/assetlistscreenlet-for-android) and
+For example, Liferay Screens displays asset lists and DDL lists with [Asset List Screenlet](/develop/reference/-/knowledge_base/7-0/assetlistscreenlet-for-android) and
 [DDL List Screenlet](/develop/reference/-/knowledge_base/7-0/ddllistscreenlet-for-android),
 respectively.
-For your app to display a list of other entities from a Liferay instance, however, you must create your own list Screenlet.
-You can create this Screenlet to display standard Liferay entities such as `User`, or custom entities that belong to custom Liferay plugins.
+For your app to display a list of other entities from a Liferay instance, however, you must create your own *list Screenlet*.
+List Screenlets display a list of entities from a Liferay instance.
+This includes standard Liferay entities such as `User`, or custom entities that belong to custom Liferay plugins.

 This tutorial shows you how to create your own list Screenlet.
-As an example, you'll create a Screenlet that displays a list of bookmarks from Liferay's Bookmarks portlet--Bookmark List Screenlet.
-You can find the finished Screenlet's code
+As an example, it walks you through the creation of Bookmark List Screenlet.
+This list Screenlet displays a list of bookmarks from Liferay's Bookmarks portlet.
+You can find the Screenlet's finished code
 [here in GitHub](https://github.com/liferay/liferay-screens/tree/master/android/samples/listbookmarkscreenlet).

-Note that this tutorial doesn't explain the general Screenlet concepts and components in detail.
-Focus is instead placed on creating a Screenlet that displays lists of entities.
+The list Screenlet framework in Liferay Screens leverages the Screenlet framework.
+Therefore, this tutorial doesn't explain general Screenlet concepts and components in detail.
+Focus is instead placed on creating the list Screenlet.
 Before beginning, you should therefore read the [Screens architecture tutorial](/develop/tutorials/-/knowledge_base/7-0/architecture-of-liferay-screens-for-android), and the general
 [Screenlet creation tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-android-screenlets).